amp-labs/openapi/README.md

+# Ampersand OpenAPI spec

-This package contains OpenAPI definitions for our API endpoints and schemas.
+This package contains OpenAPI definitions for Ampersand's API endpoints and schemas.

 ## Setup